Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide15.png' alt=' Using a domain-specific profile extends the core RO-Crate for a specific type of data – e.g. language data, computational workflows or “cultural collections”  (You can use more than one profile) ' title='Slide: 15' border='1'  width='85%%'/>

-These days using linked data it is no longer necessary to have a bevy of XML schemas with incompatible encodings to store data from different schemas, different vocabularies and ontologies can co-exist and be expressed in a common way.
+These days using linked data it is no longer necessary to have a bevy of {{< glossary_link display="XML" id="xml" >}} schemas with incompatible encodings to store data from different schemas, different vocabularies and ontologies can co-exist and be expressed in a common way.

 </section>